verbb/formie/packages/docs/browser/behavior/javascript-events.md

-# JavaScript events
+# JavaScript Events

 JavaScript events are the main extension surface for browser-managed forms.
-If Formie is already rendering and booting itself on the page, this is usually the first page to reach for: it covers lifecycle hooks, submit flow, field-module events, payment events, and the points where you can adjust behavior before modules initialize.
-For DOM replacement, manual re-initialization, or SPA-style transitions, pair this page with [Manual initialization](/browser/behavior/manual-initialization).
+If Formie is already rendering and booting itself on the page, this is usually the first page to reach for: it covers lifecycle hooks, submit flow, field-module events, payment events, and the points where you can adjust behaviour before modules initialise.
+For DOM replacement, manual re-initialisation, or SPA-style transitions, pair this page with [Manual initialisation](/browser/behavior/manual-initialization).

-## Mounted forms
+## Mounted Forms

 When Formie has mounted a form for you, listen for `formie:mount:after` and use the root element from the event target: